rsksmart/devportal-1.0/kb/verify-address-ownership.md

 **ℹ️** Unlock MetaMask

-MetaMask should next display a pop up asking you to unlock the account.
+After installing the extension or starting your browser, MetaMask should display a popup asking you to unlock the account.
 Enter your MetaMask password.
-(Note that this is *not* the same ass your seed phrase.)
+(Note that this is *not* the same as your seed phrase.)

-If it does not pop up, you can manually enter `chrome-extension://nkbihfbeogaeaoehlefnkodbefgpgknn/home.html#unlock` in your address bar to navigate there in "expanded view", instead of within a popup.
+If it does not popup, you can manually enter `chrome-extension://nkbihfbeogaeaoehlefnkodbefgpgknn/home.html#unlock` in your address bar to navigate there in "expanded view", instead of within a popup.